Sharpness-Aware Data Poisoning Attack: Abstract

 \section{Abstract}

 Recent research has highlighted the vulnerability of Deep Neural Networks (DNNs) against data poisoning attacks.
 These attacks aim to inject poisoning samples into the models' training dataset such that the trained models have inference failures.
-While previous studies have executed different types of attacks, one major challenge that greatly limits their effectiveness is the uncertainty of the re-training process after the injection of poisoning samples, including the re-training initialization or algorithms.
-To address this challenge, we propose a novel attack method called ``\textit{Sharpness-Aware Data Poisoning Attack (\ourmodel)}''.
-In particular, it leverages the concept of DNNs' loss landscape sharpness to optimize the poisoning effect on the worst re-trained model.
-It helps enhance the preservation of the poisoning effect, regardless of the specific retraining procedure employed.
-Extensive experiments demonstrate that \ourmodel offers a general and principled strategy that significantly enhances various types of poisoning attacks.
+While previous studies have executed different types of attacks, one major challenge that greatly limits their effectiveness is the uncertainty of the re-training process after the injection of poisoning samples.
+It includes the uncer- tainty of training initialization, algorithm and model architecture.
+To address this challenge, we propose a new strategy called ``\textit{Sharpness-Aware Data Poisoning Attack (\ourmodel)}''.
+In particular, it leverages the concept of DNNs' loss landscape sharpness to optimize the poisoning effect on the (approximately) worst re-trained model.
+Extensive experiments demonstrate that \ourmodel offers a general and principled strategy that significantly enhances numerous poisoning attacks against various types of re-training uncertainty.